awslabs/dgl-lifesci/examples/property_prediction/csv_data_configuration/model_configures/README.md

 - `gnn_hidden_feats`: (int) Hidden size for GNN layers
 - `predictor_hidden_feats`: (int) Hidden size for the MLP predictor
 - `num_gnn_layers`: (int) Number of GCN layers to use
+- `residual`: (bool) Whether to use residual connection for each GCN layer
+- `batchnorm`: (bool) Whether to apply batch normalization to the output of each GCN layer